There are a lot of successful bloggers who make a living from their blogs

 The three golden rules for a good domain name are that you must choose a .com address.
 Second, don’t have hyphens in the name.
 Third, never use a free domain name.

-Once you have secured your domain name, then it’s time to get started.
+Once you have secured your domain name with your domain registrar, it’s time to get started.

-Self-hosted WordPress blogs are the most popular because of the enormous range of features, plugins, themes and functionality.
-You can do almost anything you can imagine with WordPress.
+Self-hosted WordPress blogs are the most popular.
+This is because of the enormous range of features, plugins, themes and functionality.
+You can do almost anything you can possibly imagine with WordPress.

 You will need a hosting account.
 Select a reliable and reputable web host that offers high-quality service and support.
 Bluehost is very affordable and very popular with pro bloggers.